-Once accepted for work on an airline, trainee flight attendants attend a training course and complete assessments before starting work as flight attendants.
-Each airline has its own training programme that helps flight attendants maintain and develop their skills and knowledge on the job.
-Some airlines incorporate training into each staff meeting, while others require staff to take part in an annual refresher course.
+Once accepted for work on an airline, trainee flight attendants usually attend a training course and complete assessments before starting work.
+Each airline has its own training programme that helps flight attendants maintain and develop their skills and knowledge.

 Flight attendants need to be:

 - able to relate to people from a range of cultures and backgrounds